Road Safety and Marketing queries, please call 5225 6281

 The Andrews Labor Government today marked 40 years of random breath testing – with thousands of lives having been saved since Victoria Police conducted their first test in July 1976.

-Victorian organisations and journalists are being encouraged to get their entries in for the third annual Towards Zero Road Safety Awards.
+Victorian organisations and journalists are being encouraged to get their entries in for the third annual Towards Zero Road Safety and Media Awards.